From Lantern Slides to Talkies - The cinema comes to Beech Forest

 The Projectionist's Room

-So what was it like and how much influence did movies have?
+So what was it like, and how much influence did movies have?

-Smith recalls - "There in the dark with just ourselves to answer to and with those evocative images to tempts us, and so many situations to become part of and identify with, we experienced a strange form of freedom - no one was watching over us.
+"There in the dark with just ourselves to answer to and with those evocative images to tempts us, and so many situations to become part of and identify with, we experienced a strange form of freedom - no one was watching over us.
 We were watching, experiencing and learning on our own terms.
 It was at the movies where we learnt about heroic deeds and the elation of success, we learnt about honour, including honour among thieves.
 We were fascinated with the film stars, and we fell in love with them because we believed we were being offered, there in our personal space, the privilege of a personal and intimate relationship".

 References